roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   "Don't envy these, little girl.
 They are a nuisance.
 You have your youth and your beautiful skin, and a full life ahead of you," she smiled at Hollie.
 She patted Hollie on the head, not meaning to be patronising.

   Hollie was trying to think of something witty to say, to assert herself.
 It was so difficult having become used to obeying orders.
 The woman's husband led her away before Hollie could be more deeply embarrassed.
-Report_Story #2